-This page shows results from Nebula, the data analysis back end for SETI@home and SERENDIP.
+This page shows the latest results from Nebula, the data analysis back end for SETI@home and SERENDIP.
 These experiments are in progress; we're still working out the scoring and RFI algorithms.
 These pages show the results of the latest run of the back-end pipeline.
 Probably nothing here is an ET signal.

 You can 'bookmark' pixels, multiplets, and signals that are of interest (e.g. they look like an ET signal, or RFI removal didn't work properly).